1871fotc/fotc/archive/index-markdown-table.md

 ??? question "Volunteer - Contribute missing data"

-    Do you know about any of the missing data in the Biography Index?
+    Do you know about any of the missing data in the Story Index?
 Did you spot an error?
     Use the **☹︎** sad face button at the bottom of the page to let us know the details.

     If you'd like to search for missing data, check out these **[Research Resources](research.md)**.